Skip to main content

 What's Philly Like in April?

-What's the weather and temperatures like in April in Philly?
+What's the weather like in April in Philly?

 What's the Philly sports scene like in April?